pvl/blog4/content/blog/A Simple Honcho Primer.md

 ## Why We Built Honcho
 ^x125da

+Plastic Labs was founded as an edtech company.
+The original mission was to build an AI tutor that [[Open Sourcing Tutor-GPT#^x527dc|could reason like]] the best human instructors.
+We quickly found the key limitation was data not on the subject matter, but on the student.
+To overcome it, he tutor needed [[Theory of Mind Is All You Need|a way to]] get to know *each* of its students deeply.

+Honcho was born by running up against this challenge, building technology to solve it, and realizing all AI applications are going to need the same solutions.
+The promise of *generative* AI isn't one-size-fits-all products, but bespoke experiences in each moment for each user.
+The same limitation emerges--how well do you know your user?

-We believe Honcho will be a key part of the AI application development stack.
+So we believe Honcho will be a critical, table-stakes part of the AI app development stack.

 Why?
 Because [[Humans like personalization|users will want]] their AI experiences to be personalized and app developers shouldn't be redundantly solving that problem.

-But this might not be intuitive for a few reasons:
+But it's not intuitive to many for a few reasons:

 - AI app builders are [[Machine learning is fixated on task performance|still focused on]] just getting general tasks to work
 - LLMs' [[LLMs excel at theory of mind because they read|potential to personalize]] is still under-appreciated
-- Historic examples of personalized apps just leverage our activity and engagement data
+- Historic examples of personalized apps usually just leverage our activity & engagement data
-- Those examples tend target only base user needs and have poor privacy records
+- Those examples tend target only base user desire, lead to addictive behavior, & have poor privacy records

 Still, when interacting with an AI app, there's a sense that it *should* be getting to know us.
 In fact, we're often surprised when we realize it's not learning about us over time.
 And probably annoyed at having to start over.